 Is the person responsible for booking travel on behalf of your company looking at the entire year ahead?
 Or working month to month, as circumstances arise?

 Most companies do business with the same out-of-town companies, year after year, visiting each other at roughly the same time each year, whether it’s monthly, quarterly or annually.
 Sure, sometimes things come up and travel is postponed by a week or two, but more often than not, the trip is still eventually made.
-Planning and booking a year’s worth of ‘probable’ travel can save a company thousands of dollars yearly, even if half of those prematurely booked trips end up being changed.
+Planning and booking a year’s or even a quarter's worth of ‘probable’ travel can save a company thousands of dollars yearly, even if half of those prematurely booked trips end up being changed.

 When planning your company’s trips for the year, there are a few things all businesses should consider if trying to save money.

 Airline ticket prices, whether domestic or international, Economy or Business, are in part determined by how much in advance they are purchased.
 Generally speaking, the more in advance they are booked, the lower the cost.
 Fares are usually (not always) broken down to 45, 30, 21, 14 and 7-days prior to departure for international flights, with the most expensive pricing reserved for bookings within a week of flying.
 When flying within North America the advance purchase windows tend to be closer in, at 14, 10, 7 and 3 days prior to departure.